charithjayasanka/simple-websocket-multipath/README.md

 ## 🖥️ Example Output

-**Server Console:**
+### Server Console:

 ```
 🚀 Server listening on port 8080
+🔄 Incoming WebSocket upgrade request: /updates
+✅ New connection on /updates from ::ffff:127.0.0.1
 🔄 Incoming WebSocket upgrade request: /chat
-✅ New connection on /chat from ::1
+✅ New connection on /chat from ::ffff:127.0.0.1
+🔄 Incoming WebSocket upgrade request: /notifications
+✅ New connection on /notifications from ::ffff:127.0.0.1
+📩 Message on /updates: Hello /updates!
-📩 Message on /chat: Hello Chat!
+📩 Message on /chat: Hello /chat!
+📩 Message on /notifications: Hello /notifications!
 ```

-**Client Console:**
+### Client Console:

 ```
+✅ Connected to /updates
+📩 Received from /updates: 🟢 Connected to WebSocket resource: /updates
 ✅ Connected to /chat
-📩 Received from /chat: Echo from /chat: Hello Chat!
+📩 Received from /chat: 🟢 Connected to WebSocket resource: /chat
-✅ Connected to /updates
-📩 Received from /updates: Echo from /updates: Hello Updates!
 ✅ Connected to /notifications
+📩 Received from /notifications: 🟢 Connected to WebSocket resource: /notifications
+📩 Received from /updates: Echo from /updates: Hello /updates!
+📩 Received from /chat: Echo from /chat: Hello /chat!
-📩 Received from /notifications: Echo from /notifications: Hello Notifications!
+📩 Received from /notifications: Echo from /notifications: Hello /notifications!
 ```

 ---